tokio-rs/website/content/docs/going-deeper/core-low-level.md

   not fail per se but otherwise could not complete.
 This error indicates that there may eventually be more data to read but it's not available at this time.
-  Like with a future returning `NotReady`, this also means that the current task has been parked.
-When the `tcp_stream` receives some more data, the task will be unparked and the outer future can resume.
+  Like with a future returning `NotReady`, this also means that the current task has been scheduled for wakeup when data is ready.
+When the `tcp_stream` receives some more data, the task will be woken up and the outer future can resume.

 * `Err(e)` means that an otherwise "real" I/O error happened.
 This typically should be communicated up the stack to indicate that a potentially fatal error